 - UR.2.6.1.
 TO VEHICLE SCALES.
-On the approach end or ends of a vehicle scale installed in any one location for a period of six months or more, there shall be a straight approach as follows: - (a) at least the width of the platform, and - (b) at least one-half the length of the platform but not required to be more than 40 feet, and
+On the approach end or ends of a vehicle scale installed in any one location for a period of six months or more, there shall be a straight approach as follows:

+- at least the width of the platform, and at least one-half the length of the platform but not (b) required to be more than 40 feet, and

 - (c) not less than 10 feet of any approach adjacent to the platform shall be constructed of concrete or similar durable material to insure that this portion remains smooth and level and in the same plane as the platform.
 However, grating of sufficient strength to withstand all loads may be installed in this portion; and further, where deemed necessary for drainage purposes, the remaining portion of the approach may slope slightly.
-(Non-retroactive as of 1976) [Amended 1977] - UR.2.6.2.
+(Nonretroactive as of 1976) [Amended 1977] - UR.2.6.2.
 TO AXLE LOAD SCALES.- At each end of an axle load scale there shall be a straight paved approach in the same plane as the platform.
 The approaches shall be the same width as the platform and of sufficient length to insure the level positioning of vehicles during weight determinations.
 [Added 1975] - UR.2.7.
 STOCK RACKS.- A livestock or animal scale shall be equipped with a suitable stock rack, with gates as required, which shall be securely mounted on the scale platform.
 Adequate clearances shall be maintained around the outside of the rack. - UR.2.8.
-HOISTS.
-On motor vehicle scales equipped with means for raising the load receiving element from the weighing element for vehicle unloading, suitable means shall be provided so that it is readily apparent to the weigher when the load receiving element is in its designed weighing position.
+HOISTS.- On motor vehicle scales equipped with means for raising the load receiving element from the weighing element for vehicle unloading, suitable means shall be provided so that it is readily apparent to the weigher when the load receiving element is in its designed weighing position.
 [Added 1973]

 - UR.3.1.
 PREPACKAGING SCALE.- A scale marked with the words "For Prepackaging Use Only" or with a statement of similar meaning shall only be used for putting up packages including special customer orders and shall not be used for weighing commodities intended to be delivered to the buyer in any manner other than in a properly labeled random package.
 [Amended 1975] - UR.3.2.
-MINIMUM LOAD ON VEHICLE SCALE.
+MINIMUM LOAD ON A VEHICLE SCALE.
 A vehicle scale shall not be used for weighing a load smaller than 1 000 pounds. - UR.3.2.1.
-USED FOR WEIGHING LIVESTOCK.
-A vehicle scale with a capacity of more than 60 000 pounds that is adapted to weighing livestock shall not be used for weighing net loads of livestock of less than 10 000 pounds when the value of the smallest unit is 20 pounds; or less than 5 000 when the value of the smallest unit is 10 pounds.
+USED FOR WEIGHING LIVESTOCK.- A vehicle scale with a capacity of more than 60 000 pounds that is adapted to weighing livestock shall not be used for weighing net loads of livestock of less than 10 000 pounds when the value of the smallest unit is 20 pounds; or less than 5 000 when the value of the smallest unit is 10 pounds.
 [Added 1974] - UR.3.3.
 WET COMMODITIES.
 Wet fish and other wet commodities shall be weighed only on scales on which the pans or platforms will drain properly. - UR.3.4.
-LADING.- A scale shall not be used for weighing a load totaling more than the nominal capacity of the scale. - UR.3.5.
-FOR WHEEL-LOAD WEIGHERS ONLY. - UR.3.5.1.
-USE IN PAIRS.- When wheel-load weighers are to be regularly used in pairs, both weighers of each such pair shall be appropriately marked to identify them as weighers intended to be used on combination.
+LADING.
+A scale shall not be used for weighing a load totaling more than the nominal capacity of the scale. - UR.3.5.
+SINGLE-DRAFT VEHICLE WEIGHING.
+A vehicle or a coupled vehicle combination shall be commercially weighed on a vehicle scale only as a single draft.
+That is, the total weight of such a vehicle or combination shall not be determined by adding together the results obtained by separately and not simultaneously weighing each end of such vehicle or individual elements of such coupled combination.
+However,